MultiW/smoke-simulation/README.md

     cmake ..
     make

-This should find and build the dependencies and create a `example_bin` binary.
+This should find and build the dependencies and create a `smoke-simulation.exe` binary.

 ## Run

 From within the `build` directory just issue:

-    ./example
+    ./smoke-simulation.exe

-A glfw app should launch displaying a 3D cube.
+A glfw app should launch displaying the simulation.